locemarn/locemarn/README.md

 ---

 ### 🎯 Goals
-- Ship clean, scalable code.
+🧹 Write clean, maintainable code.
-- Keep learning and stay curious.
+🧠 Learn new tech deeply, not just superficially.
-- Share knowledge, help others, and grow with the dev community.
+👥 Share knowledge and support the dev community.
+🌎 Travel the world while coding remotely.

 ---